 NOTE: Though the guidance documents use the terms 'employer', 'employee' and 'contract of employment', it is clear that scheme also applies to agency workers and that employment businesses (and umbrella companies) can access the scheme grant for agency workers' pay.
-REC has prepared an infographic 'the Coronavirus Job Retention Scheme: information for temporary workers' (at the time of writing this has not been updated to reflect the changes in the furlough scheme).
+The REC has updated the infographic 'The Coronavirus Job Retention Scheme: information for temporary workers' to account for the changes introduced with flexible furlough.